CIS565-Fall-2022/Project5-Vulkan-Grass-Rendering/README.md

 - Gravity: Gravitational force from the ground
 - Wind: Force applied by wind and air

+#### Gravity

+With only gravity active, all grass blades will collapse to the ground.
+Gravitational force is a combination of `frontal gravity` and `downward gravity`.

 ### 3. Culling

 ## Performance Analysis